 This brings me to Kanye West.
 He remarked in 2016 that “Rappers are philosophers of our now, celebrities are the influencers of our now, just look at the president,” and I couldn’t agree more.
 Jesse “The Body” Ventura, Sonny Bono, Ronald Reagan, Arnold Schwarzenegger, and Donald Trump are a few examples of politicians who were famous before running for office.

-Although many disagree with his recent “bromance” with Donald Trump, if Kanye runs for president, having the Republican vote would help him win.
+Although many disagree with his recent “bromance” with Donald Trump, hypothetically, if Kanye were to run for president, having the Republican vote would help him win.

 Regardless of your opinion on Donald Trump, he has demonstrated a mastery of the new political techniques in our digital age.
 All of Trump’s tweets capture an audience based on emotions and entertainment value.
 Trump knows the average American does not have the time to immerse themselves in the complex issues of today.
 Similar to Roman emperors of long ago, Trump is giving his followers “bread and games” in the form of highly controversial and entertaining tweets on emotional issues such as immigration, abortion, and race.